1inch/limit-order-protocol-utils/README.md

 A limit order is a financial instrument with which you can put up an EPC-20 (or BEP-20) token for sale at a fixed price.
 For example, you can put up for sale 2 WBTC tokens at the price of 82415 DAI tokens.

-1inch limit orders protocol have many tools for flexible trade management:
+1inch limit orders protocol has many tools for flexible trade management:

 -   partial fill
 -   predicates